josejorge/tabularis_cloudflare_d1_plugin/README.md

 - **No DROP FOREIGN KEY** — Foreign keys are defined at `CREATE TABLE` time and cannot be dropped individually.
 - **No schemas** — D1 uses a flat single-schema model.
 - **No stored procedures** — D1/SQLite does not support them.

 ---

+## Releasing

+Pushing a `v*` tag triggers `.github/workflows/release.yml`, which builds the `win-x64` and `linux-x64` binaries and attaches the packaged zips to a GitHub Release automatically.

+## Registry

+This plugin is listed on [Tabularium](https://registry.tabularis.dev) via the [`.tabularium`](.tabularium) manifest at the repo root.
+That file is separate from `manifest.json`: `manifest.json` ships inside the release zip and is read by Tabularis at runtime, while `.tabularium` lives in the repo and is read by the registry to list, validate, and surface the plugin.

+---